 - Be enrolled in and agree to receive eStatements.

 - Be enrolled and log into It’s Me 247 online or mobile banking.

-KALSEE CU also added a Kasasa Saver account, which earns 1.00% APY, but the qualifying balance cap has been raised from $25k to $50k.
-Qualifying balances over $25k earn 0.35% APY, with non-qualify balances earning 0.05% APY.
-Like the Kasasa Cash account, the Kasasa Saver account has no minimum balance requirement or monthly service fee, and is limited to one account per Social Security number.
+KALSEE also added a companion Kasasa Saver account in January 2017 that still earns 1.00% APY, but the qualifying balance cap has been raised from $25k to $50k.
+Qualifying balances over $50k earn 1.50% APY (not a typo), with non-qualify balances not earning any interest.
+Like the Kasasa Cash+ account, the Kasasa Saver account has no minimum balance requirement or monthly service fee, and is limited to one account per Social Security number.

 If you receive a retirement annuity, pension, social security, or similar retirement payment from private or government sources, and live in, or belong to a retirement organization located in Kalamazoo County or an adjacent county, you are eligible to join.